 What is a zine?
 A zine is a booklet-style artwork that you make yourself, and give away, swap, or sell for the cost of printing.
 Zines enable adaptable learning and provide a creative outlet that can be accessed by anyone regardless of experience or skill level.
-We use our talents to help others to develop their own through the power of collaborative support.

 We believe everybody is an artist, and all you need are the right tools and a little encouragement to have your voice heard in your own handmade publication.